JBC-Inc/KBOCheerleaders/README.md

 and fascinating insights about your favorite KBO League cheerleaders.
-This comprehensive platform brings together all the information you need to discover and appreciate the stars of Korean Baseball cheerleading, offering a rich and immersive experience in one convenient place!
+This comprehensive platform brings together all the information you need to discover and appreciate the stars of Korean Baseball cheerleading, offering a rich and immerse experience in one convenient place!
 </p>

 ## Installation